 Holle PRE is another excellent German formula that can help prevent infant constipation.
 Like Lebenswert, Holle PRE does not contain “extras” such as pre/probiotics, DHA, or ARA.
 Holle formulas are especially notable because they are made with biodynamic organic milk from Demeter-certified farms.
 Biodynamic farming standards go a step beyond even Bioland standards in terms of their emphasis on self-sustaining and chemical-free agriculture, ecosystem preservation, and animal health and welfare.
 Unlike other Holle formulas, Holle PRE uses lactose as its only carbohydrate source, rather than maltodextrin.
 It also contains more milk fat than most other formulas, which rely mainly on vegetable oils.
 Holle PRE undoubtedly contains some of the highest-quality organic ingredients in the world and is an all-around excellent infant formula.

-Kabrita USA is a goat’s milk formula from the Netherlands that may be helpful for infants experiencing constipation problems, as well as conditions such as gas, diarrhea, eczema, or reflux.
+Kabrita USA is a goat’s milk toddler formula from the Netherlands that may be helpful for infants experiencing constipation problems, as well as conditions such as gas, diarrhea, eczema, or reflux associated with cow milk.
 One of the main reasons for its success is that goat’s milk protein is easier to digest than cow’s milk protein.
-Kabrita USA is not suitable for children with a confirmed cow’s milk protein allergy, but it may be appropriate for children with cow’s milk sensitivity and it can be particularly useful during weaning or as a breastmilk supplement.
-Although it is labeled as a toddler formula due to FDA regulations about clinical studies, Kabrita USA is a nutritionally-complete formula that is safe and healthy for infants under the age of 12 months, as well as toddlers.
+Goat milk products are not suitable for children with a confirmed cow’s milk protein allergy, but it may be appropriate for children with cow’s milk sensitivity and it can be particularly useful during weaning or as a breastmilk supplement.
+Although it is labeled as a toddler formula due to FDA regulations about clinical studies, Kabrita Goat Milk Toddler Formula meets FDA nutritional guidelines for infant formula.
 The whey: casein ratio and the use of lactose as the main carbohydrate make Kabrita USA more similar to breastmilk than many cow’s milk formulas.
-It also contains a vegetable oil blend, vitamins, minerals, prebiotics, and the fatty acids DHA and ARA.
-Although Kabrita USA is not designated as organic by the USDA, it is made from non-GMO ingredients and is completely free from pesticides, hormones, and antibiotics.
+It also contains a premium fat blend, vitamins, minerals, prebiotics, and the fatty acids DHA and ARA.
+Although Kabrita USA is not designated as organic by the USDA, it is non-GMO according to EU standards and certified glyphosate residue free.

 HiPP HA Germany Combiotic formulas include both prebiotics (galacto-oligosaccharides) and a natural probiotic (Lactobacillus) just like HiPP Dutch.
 However, there is one major difference: the HiPP HA Germany formula is also hypoallergenic, which means that the cow’s milk proteins are extensively hydrolyzed (broken down into smaller protein chains) and are easier to digest.
 This makes it a great baby formula option for constipation.
 This formula also has 0% casein, and is 100% whey.
 It is an ideal choice for infants with milk protein sensitivity because the hydrolyzed proteins are much less likely to cause an allergic reaction.
 HiPP HA isn’t technically organic, because you can’t create organic hydrolyzed protein, but it still adheres to the strict EU guidelines and in some cases a hypoallergenic formula may be the best option for babies with digestion problems.